le0mcc/Coding-Challenge-12/README.md

 # Coding-Challenge-12
 The tool should allow users to choose between drawing lines, rectangles, or circles, select a color for drawing, draw by clicking and dragging the mouse, and clear the canvas with a button.
+In this coding challenge, you will create an Interactive Drawing Application using the HTML5 <canvas> element and JavaScript.
+The goal is to allow users to draw shapes (lines, rectangles, circles), apply colors, and clear the canvas.
+This challenge emphasizes canvas drawing, event handling, and dynamic visual updates.